BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Discussion and Results Implications

-Since ChatRepair and CigaR only generate patches that pass the pre-existing test cases, they cannot accurately assess the correctness of their own outputs.
-Moreover, our manual analysis at the \texttt{Understand} layer reveals that many PPs generated by these APR solutions are in fact invalid.
-Unfortunately, none of the existing patch assessment and selection works (e.g.,~\cite{zhou2023patchzero,le2023invalidator,le2019reliability}) have focused on patches generated from FM-based solutions, whose characteristics can differ substantially from those of rule-based or deep-learning-based APR solutions.
-Further research is needed in this area in order to ensure FM-powered APR solutions are safe for practical use.
+Many existing LLM-powered APR systems, including the evaluated ChatRepair, CigaR, and \SWEA systems, primarily validate generated patches against the available tests.
+Passing those tests alone does not establish semantic correctness.
+Moreover, our manual analysis of the sampled \texttt{Apply} layer cases in the \defectj study reveals that many sampled PPs generated by these APR solutions failed manual validation and were invalid.
+In practice, validating whether a patch is truly correct remains challenging and may require stronger or additional tests, semantic analysis, or human review, and our findings suggest that this process cannot yet be fully automated by current LLMs alone.
+Unfortunately, relatively little prior patch-assessment and selection work (e.g.,~\cite{zhou2023patchzero,le2023invalidator,le2019reliability}) has specifically examined patches generated by LLM-powered APR systems, whose characteristics can differ substantially from those of rule-based or deep-learning-based APR systems.
+Further research is needed in this area in order to ensure LLM-powered APR systems are safe for practical use.